Founding of Volunteer Life Brigades

 Rocket apparatus and breeches buoy were used as a means of rescue until the 1980’s when they were declared obsolete.
 The last breeches buoy rescue by Sunderland VLB took place in 1963 at South Shields with the rescue of 23 men from Adelfotis II. (see rescues page).

-During this 100 year period of service Sunderland VLB attended over 100 ships in distress and helped to save 813 lives.
-The Brigade has undergone many developments in its 130 year history.
-Initially set up as one Brigade it was divided into two separate but complementary organisations in 1881 being know as Sunderland VLB (south of the river) and Roker VLB (north).
-It was not until 1958, when the then Sunderland Brigade closed, that all the operations were taken over by Roker who then were renamed Sunderland Volunteer Life Brigade.
+During this 100 year period of service, Sunderland VLB attended over 100 ships in distress and helped to save 813 lives.
+The Brigade has undergone many developments in its 130-year history.
+Initially set up as one Brigade it was divided into two separate but complementary organisations in 1881 being known as Sunderland VLB (south of the river) and Roker VLB (north).
+It was not until 1958, when the then Sunderland Brigade closed, that all the operations were taken over by Roker who were then renamed Sunderland Volunteer Life Brigade.